 Pin Me For Later? 🙂

-The KDP platform has become a lot more saturated over this last year and I imagine that will continue.
+The KDP platform has become a lot more competitive over the last several years and I imagine that will continue.

-If you have any other questions, drop me a comment below! 🙂
+If you have any other questions, please feel free to drop me a comment below! 🙂